-Time back may be considered under certain extreme circumstances if a competitor is held up in some unforeseen instance where the route is temporarily blocked through human error, e.g. locked gates, farm implements travelling to place of work, purposeful blocking of the road by outsiders, etc. It does NOT include Force Majeure - flooding rivers, rock falls, blown over trees, etc. It does NOT include mechanical failures, nor driving or navigational errors.

-The onus is entirely on the competitor to prove time lost, by presenting visual evidence from in-car camera footage of the blockage.
-The footage must be from the cab facing the road, with car competition number visible on the dashboard, camera time and date stamp, GPS pin, and road book distance and instruction number.
-External camera footage may also be accepted provided the car is clearly identified as well as the time and date and the GPS pin.
+Time back may be considered under certain extreme circumstances if a competitor is held up in some unforeseen instance where the route is temporarily blocked through human error, e.g. locked gates, farm implements travelling to place of work, purposeful blocking of the road by outsiders, veld fires, bona fidé assistance by a still competing competitor to a stranded competitor or similar.
+It does NOT include Force Majeure - flooding rivers, rock falls, blown over trees, riots or similar.
+It does NOT include mechanical failures, nor driving or navigational errors.
+The onus is entirely on the competitor to prove time lost by presenting visual evidence from in-car camera footage of the blockage.
+The footage must be from the cab facing the road, with car competition number visible, camera time and date stamp, GPS pin, road book distance and instruction number.
+External camera footage may also be accepted provided the cars are clearly identified as well as the time and date and the GPS pin.
 RallySafe will be used to determine the time lost, if any.
 Time back will be considered by and at the sole discretion of a jury consisting of the Clerk of the Course, Timing and Tracking Manager and the Competitor Relations Officer.
 This Time Back request must be lodged within thirty (30) minutes of completion of the qualifying race or the main race by the competitor.